chingkamhing/docker-services/gitlab-runner/readme.md

     + where PROJECT_REGISTRATION_TOKEN is the registration token in GitLab web page > Settings > CI/CD > Runners
 * refresh GitLab web page > Settings > CI/CD and expand Runners, should show a new runner under "Runners activated for this project" upon successful runner registration

+## How to GitLab CI
+* you have Maintainer or Owner role for the project
+* assume gitlab runner is properly set up
+* create file .gitlab-ci.yml at project's root and push it to gitlab repo
+* when the .gitlab-ci.yml is pushed to repository, the runner runs the jobs
+* go to the GitLab project page; go to "CI/CD > Pipelines" to check the project's pipeline status

+## How to GitLab CD
+* ???

 ## References
 * [GitLab CI/CD](https://docs.gitlab.com/ee/ci/)
 * [Registering runners](https://docs.gitlab.com/runner/register/)